yue-here/yue-here.github.io/glyffuser/index.md

 </center>

 ## Outro
 So can we teach a model to understand how Chinese characters and then invent new ones?
 It looks the answer is a resounding yes!
 We find that the final conditioned diffusion model (the Glyffuser™) has a strong conception of how the components of a Chinese character relate to its meaning, in much the same way a human would guess at the meaning of an unknown character.
 The one missing element is the use of phonentic components.

-Stay tuned for an [update](#bonus-content-2) where I add pronounciations to the character captions and see if this can be fixed!
+[Update 1](#bonus-content-2): I add a phonetic embedding to the model to see if this can be fixed.

+[Update 2]({{< ref "glyffuser2.md" >}}): I implement classifier-free guidance, a method to enhance adherence to prompts.
+It works very well!
 <br>
 <br>
 <br>